-As most students had terrible hand-writing, we all had to buy Osmiroid fountain pens at $1.50 each.
+As most students had terrible hand-writing, we all had to learn Italic handwriting.
+We had to buy Osmiroid fountain pens at $1.50 each.
 Left-handed students such as my brother David, had a special nib with a bend in it.
-As I recall, spare nibs were 35 cents each.
+As I recall, spare nibs were 35-cents each.
 They were gold plated and we had to suck them to remove the wax coating to allow the ink to flow smoothly, and one quickly learned to suck the nib BEFORE one filled the pen!
 The pens had a lever on the side and one placed the nib of the pen in a bottle of permanent black ink, pulled the lever down, and then up again, all without knocking over the bottle!
 One learned not to drop the pen as ink would splatter.
-If the cap was on the pen at the time, one had ink stained fungers next time be used it.
+If the cap was on the pen at the time, one had ink stained fingers next time it was used.

 Our physical training was very strict.
 We wore white shorts and T shirt for sports.
 As we had no proper playing field, we ran several miles through Dartmouth to a large playing field overlooking the harbour where a Holiday Inn was later built I believe.
 I recall hearing the news of the assassination of US President John F. Kennedy when I dropped in to visit my family en route one day to the sports field, and then racing to catch up to the others and pass the word to my classmates, some of whom refused to believe me.

-Larry Peacock, Stewart Churchill, Donald Steele, Patrick Ankatell-Jones (whose sister Judy went to the girls’ school in Halifax) etc. Where are they all now I wonder?
-Some such as John Lorimer (Ottawa, Onatario) have surfaced through the means of this web page.
+Larry Peacock, Stewart Churchill, Donald Steele, Patrick Ankatell-Jones (Bath, England) etc. Where are they all now I wonder?
+Some such as John Lorimer (Ottawa, Ontario) have surfaced through the means of this web page.

 Colin Macgregor Stevens seaforth72 (at) gmail.com

-[ Add picture] 1967 issue of THE QUILL magazine written by the students.
-1967 Quill crossword puzzle.
-Click to enlarge.
+1967 issue of THE QUILL magazine written by the students.

 Some of the Students